snowman8765/Diablo-3-PHP-API/README.md

     // returns the value of a stat
     $hero->getStat(Hero::ARMOR); // or another stat, see hero constants

-    //these methods should speak for themselfs
+    // these methods should speak for themself
     $hero->getId();
     $hero->getName();
     $hero->getClass(); // returns class as string